 Download a PDF copy of the Fact sheet: Graduate applications for nursing and midwifery (285 KB,PDF).

-The following facts address common queries about applying for initial registration as a graduate of a Board approved pre-registration nursing and/or midwifery program of study.
+This fact sheets addresses common queries about applying for initial registration as a graduate of an NMBA-approved nursing and/or midwifery program of study.

-You can apply for registration four to six weeks before completing your program.
+You can apply for registration four to six weeks before completing your program of study.
 Students of nursing or midwifery about to graduate can go online to apply early for registration as a nurse or a midwife.
 An online graduate service is available on the AHPRA website for final year students in approved programs of study.

-Online applications are also open for enrolled nurses due to complete an approved program of study to qualify for registration as a Registered Nurse or Registered Midwife.
-Refer to Enrolled to Registered Nurse or Midwife applications on the Nursing and Midwifery Board website.
+Online applications are also open for enrolled nurses due to complete an approved program of study to qualify for registration as a registered nurse or midwife.
+Refer to Enrolled to Registered Nurse or Midwife applications.

 If you apply for registration by the online graduate service, you will receive your Graduate Online Application Next Steps Checklist by email.
 This document outlines what supporting documents you must provide in hardcopy.